Hasnat-Ahmed-Goheer/Trello-clone-app/README.md

 - **React Avatar:** To create user avatars.
 - **Hero Icons:** For UI iconography.
 - **OpenAI API:** Categorizes tasks into 'Todo', 'In Progress', and 'Completed'.
+- **headless UI**: For building accessible and composable UI components, ensuring a seamless and inclusive user experience."

 ## Deployment 🌐